AZubaidi/trouvaille/README.md

 ### Problem

-_Why is your app needed?
-Background information around any pain points or other reasons._

 Humans love new experiences.
 Some people claim otherwise, which might be true, but not the full truth.\
 Most people end up googling 'places to visit', 'where to travel'.
 This returns article after article of the bare minimum information.\
 This is very annoying as you have to click, wait for the website to load, adjust to this website's layout, and scroll mindlessly for a couple seconds before going to the next link.\